ShunSakurai/trans-diff/README.md

 ### Motivation and inspiration

 Originally I wanted to compare .mqxlz files but the project has been dormant because it was tricky to implement the code to unzip files in client JavaScript.
 It seems .mqxlz is a ZIP64 format.
-I recently often work with Transifex xliff files so I resumed this project.
+I recently often work with Transifex XLIFF files so I resumed this project.
 I was highly inspired and motivated by the diff tool by [AlissaSabre](https://github.com/AlissaSabre), not on GitHub though.

 ### Privacy policy and terms of use